This website provides information for general purposes only.Read our full disclaimer

 Unlike other international reporting forms such as the FBAR (which carries penalties of up to $16,536 per violation), Form 8621 does not carry a direct monetary penalty.
 However, failure to file keeps the statute of limitations open on your tax return for that year indefinitely, meaning the IRS can audit and reassess your return at any time.
 Additionally, if you fail to file and later receive distributions or sell fund units, the default Excess Distribution regime applies, which is significantly more expensive than QEF treatment.

 Ask the fund manager directly whether they provide an annual PFIC Information Statement to US investors.
 This statement must include the fund's ordinary earnings and net capital gains per participation unit and be signed by the fund's authorised representative.
-If the fund manager is unfamiliar with this requirement or cannot confirm they provide it, that fund is not suitable for American investors regardless of its other merits.
+If the fund manager is unfamiliar with this requirement or cannot confirm they provide it, that fund is not open to American investors regardless of its other features.

 At MovingTo, we work with American investors navigating the fund route every day.
 Through our fund comparison platform at funds.movingto.com, you can filter for funds that accept US investors and compare their fee structures, sector focus, and maturity timelines.
-We connect American clients with licensed Portuguese immigration lawyers experienced in US investor applications and can introduce you to cross-border tax advisors who specialise in PFIC, FATCA, and FBAR compliance for Golden Visa investors.
+We connect American clients with licensed Portuguese immigration lawyers experienced in US investor applications and can help coordinate cross-border tax advisor next steps for PFIC, FATCA, and FBAR compliance for Golden Visa investors.
 Ready to explore your options?
 Book a consultation with our team to discuss your Golden Visa fund strategy as a US citizen. *This article is for informational purposes only and does not constitute financial, tax, or legal advice.
 US tax law is complex and fact-specific — always consult a qualified cross-border tax advisor and licensed immigration lawyer before making investment decisions.
 PFIC rules, FATCA requirements, and Golden Visa programme criteria are subject to change.*

 Portugal Golden VisaAmerican InvestorsUS CitizensFATCAPFICForm 8621QEF ElectionGolden Visa FundsInvestment Migration